-(Pre) Unified Program Agency (UPA) is a CUPA or PA that implements one or more Unified Program elements.
+(nr) Unified Program Agency (UPA) is a CUPA or PA that implements one or more Unified Program elements.

-(og) Unified Program Consolidated Form (UPCF) is a standardized set of forms used before January 1,2013, by CUPAs to collect Unified Program data from regulated businesses.
-The UPCF is a single, comprehensive format that consolidates business-to-CUPA reporting requirements within the Unified Program.
-UPFCs are no longer used with the implementation of CERS on January 1, 2013.
+(o) Unified Program Consolidated Form (UPCF) is a standardized set of forms used before-January 1,2013, by CUPAs to collect Unified Program data from regulated businesses.
+The UPCFis a single, comprehensive format that consolidates business-to-CUPA reporting requirementswithin the Unified Program.

-(prs) Unified Program Data Dictionary for Regulated Activities (Data Dictionary) is the document maintained by the Secretary that defines CERS data elements, data field size and type, and edit criteria for regulatory data that shall be reported and managed by regulated businesses and collected, retained and managed by an UPAs.
+(ps) Unified Program Data Dictionary for Regulated Activities (Data Dictionary) is the document maintained by the Secretary that defines CERS data elements, data field size and type, and edit criteria for regulatory data that shall be reported and managed by regulated businesses and collected, retained and managed by an UPAs.
 The Data Dictionary is contained in Title-27 CCR, Division 3, Subdivision 1.

-- (1) Chapters 1-4 and 6 of the Data Dictionary pertain to information reported by regulated businesses to UPAs. - (2) Chapter 5 of the Data Dictionary pertains to information reported by CUPAs-to-State reporting of CUPA activities or other information that shall be collected and retained by a CUPA and reported pursuant to section 15290.
+(1) Chapters 1-4and 6 of the Data Dictionary pertain to information reported by regulated businesses to UPAs.

+(2) Chapter 5 of the Data Dictionary pertains to information reported by CUPAs-to-State reporting of CUPA activities or other information that shall be collected and retained by a CUPA and reported pursuant to section15290.

-(qst) Unified Program Facility Permit means those consolidated permits issued under the Unified Program.
-The permit may be a single permit or multiple permits in a single package which shall minimize duplicate information.
-It includes the UST permit, permit-by-rule, and any other permit or authorization requirements found under any local ordinance or requirement relating to the generation or handling ofhazardous waste or materials.
-The Unified Program Facility Permit does not include the permitting requirements of a local ordinance that incorporates provisions of the California Fire or Building Code.
+(qt) Unified Program Facility Permit means those consolidated permits issued under the Unified Program.
+The permit may be a single permit or multiple permits in a single package which shallminimize duplicate information.
+It includes the UST permit, permit-by-rule, and any other permit orauthorization requirements found under any local ordinance or requirement relating to thegeneration or handling of hazardous waste or materials.
+The Unified Program Facility Permit doesnot include the permitting requirements of a local ordinance that incorporates provisions of the-California Fire or Building Code.

-Note: Authority cited: Sections 25404(b), 25404(c), 25404(d) and 25404(e), Health and Safety Code.
-Reference: Sections 25404(c), 25404(d), 25404.5(a) and 25532(k), Health and Safety Code; Section 43006, Revenue and Taxation Code; and the 1996 United States Environmental Protection Agency Enforcement Response Policy for the Resource Conservation and Recovery Act.
+Note: Authority cited: Sections 25404(b), 25404(c), 25404(d) and 25404(e), Health and Safety Code.Reference: Sections 25404(c), 25404(d), 25404.5(a) and 25532(k), Health and Safety Code; Section 43006, Revenue and Taxation Code; and the 1996 United States Environmental Protection Agency Enforcement Response Policy for the Resource Conservation and Recovery Act.